OmniWildcard/Omni-s_World/README.md

 > [!CAUTION]<br>
 > **DO NOT USE AUTOMATED SORTING (LOOT)**<br>
 >
 > These modlists utilize a **Manual High-Precision Load Order**.
-Due to the custom architectural fixes required for the Solitude cell-persistence fix, which necessitated an ESM master at the D9 index, automated sorting tools are strictly incompatible.<br>
+Due to the custom architectural fixes required for the Solitude cell-persistence fix, automated sorting tools are strictly incompatible.<br>
 >
 > Why you cannot use the "Sort" button in MO2:<br>
 >